Find members by call or SKCC number:

 Pete, WM4Q - TN - wm4qtn@gmail.com

+I became interested in amateur radio back in the winter of 1984-85 with my carpool.
+We were all CB operators and shared an interest in two way radio and Amateur radio seemed the next step.
+I had a patient Elmer who was a General class license.
+He encouraged me to get my General class.
 I would like to help you get going on the air with code.
-I am a member of SKCC and LICW but can be found mostly on SKCC Sked Page.
+I can be found mostly on SKCC Sked Page.
 I have seen several email comments from folks getting started saying that the speeds on air are TOO fast for them.
-I remember when I started and how frustrating it was to hear folks that are faster than me, “What are they saying, I used to say to myself.
-Time passed and now only the very fast folks get me saying that.
-You can get there with help on air.
+You can get to regular stress free cw conversation with help on air.
 Send me an email or better yet hit me up on the SKED Page and lets find a spot to get together.

 Top